Stacey Cohen, MD

 Clinical Research Division, Fred Hutch

 Dr. Stacey Cohen studies the influence of genetics on high-risk gastrointestinal cancers and cancer treatment.
-One of her main research interests is inherited genetic syndromes, such as Lynch syndrome, that put people at high risk of developing colorectal cancer.
+One of her main research interests is inherited genetic syndromes, such as Lynch syndrome, that put people at high risk of developing colorectal cancer and genetic markers of cancer outcomes, including circulating tumor DNA.
 As a clinician, she cares for such individuals as well as patients with colorectal, pancreatic, liver or other gastrointestinal cancers.

 Other Appointments & Affiliations